Long-legged buzzard: Breeding

 An apparent adult male tends to the chicks in a long-legged buzzard nest.

 Often this species nests are located on a cliff ledge, crag or low rocks, often in fairly shaded relative to the often sunny environs.
 In Kazakhstan, more than 75% of 53 nests were on such ledges or in granite niches, with a further 11% on power poles, 8% in trees and 4% on high hills less frequently nest ground, in a tree or steep slope or old large bird nest.
-In Cyprus, of 22 nests, only 1 was in a tree, while the rest were a variety of cliffs from sea cliffs to mountainous areas of around 1100 m elevation.
+In Cyprus, of 22 nests, only 1 was in a tree, while the rest were a variety of cliffs from sea cliffs to mountainous areas of around 1100 m altitude.
 All known nests in northwestern China as well as in southwestern Iran were located on cliffs.
 In Bulgaria, in the absence of natural rocks, the long-legged buzzards largely adapted to nesting alongside manmade quarries rather than use trees.
 Nesting locations were exceptional then in Ukraine where most (85.7%) were built in oak trees, with one additionally placed in a pear tree.
 Data from the Volga region of Russia also suggests that tree nesting is common for the species there, especially in Malus apple trees.
 Additionally, the few known nests from Pakistan have appeared to be located in trees such as Abies firs or junipers.
 Some nests along the perimeter of old buildings have been documented as well.
 At times the long-legged buzzard will use the old nest of another species, apparently largely ravens such as common ravens (Corvus corax) or brown-necked raven (Corvus ruficollis).
 Nests are frequently reused in subsequent years and added to over time.